davidtchiu/davidtchiu.github.io/teaching/cs261/hwk2.ttt/index.md

     > X  O  X
     > X  .  .
     > .  .  .

-    x.toString()
-    > "Spassky"   (String)
     ```

 3. Extend `Player` again to create a `RandomPlayer` class.
 This player makes a random move among the open positions on the board.
-Use a random number generator (`Random`) to generate two random integers between 0 and 2 inclusive.
+Use a random number generator (first import the `Random` class) to generate two random integers between 0 and 2 inclusive.
+(You'll want to use the `nextInt(int, int)` method.)
 If that spot is taken, generate another pair.
-Otherwise, make the move on the random coordinates!
+Otherwise, make the move on the random coordinates.
 If the board is already full, your method should return without modifying the board.

     Here's a couple of random players in action, though you'll obviously get different results:

     ```java
     Board b = new Board();